Do You Need a PMO or a TMO?

 - A TMO addresses complex tasks and interactions at different scales

 - A family is not a village, a village is not a large city, and a large city is not a country.
-This is also true in a business organization.
+This is also true in a business organizations.
 A TMO should study and solve problems of multiscale (from microlevel to macrolevel) adaptive system development.

 - Finally, a TMO facilitates the emergence of new “things”

 - So a TMO should study and solve problems of newness management, rather than sticking to known “things” (e.g. creating a winning proprietary technology instead of fighting existing competitors by cutting costs).
+Here again, we touche the domain of innovation, startups, agility.
+We touche also the domain of Barbell portfolio management, where we face numerous opportunities, being hyper-conservative when facing the risk of ruin, and hyper-aggressive when facing opportunities of gains.

 Do you agree?
 Your contributions to this important question are welcomed here.
 Thank you.